MaxenceQueyrel/metagenome2vec/README.md

 - n-steps: The number of steps used to train the model.
 - embedding-size: The size of the trained embeddings.
 - path-data: Two paths separated by commas, the first path corresponds to the reads and the second to the classes.
 These files were created in step 4.
-- path-read2genome: The path where the fastdna model is stored.
+- path-read2genome: The path where the fastdna model will be stored.
-- path-kmer2vec: The path where the embeddings of the kmers are stored.
+- path-kmer2vec: The path where the embeddings of the kmers will be stored.
 - path-tmp: The path where the temporary data will be stored.